ggulaman/booking-room/README.md

 Smart Contracts Stack:
 - Solidity, as Smart Contract language.
-- Hardhat, to deploy the SC and run a local testnet.
+- Hardhat, to deploy the SCs, run a local testnet, handle test cases once they are set up,...
-- JS, to implement script.
+- JS, to implement scrips for SC deployments, run tests when they are ready,...
 - NodeJs, to handle the libraries.

 ### [Backend Server](https://github.com/ggulaman/booking-room/tree/master/colabooking-server)